Deepan-Karmakar/p5.js-tutorial/Intro-to-HTML.md

 <p>This is a paragraph with <em>italicized text</em> in it.</p>
 ```

-When rendered in the browser, the line above will produce text that looks like this:
+When rendered (opened) in the browser, the line above will look like this:
 <p>This is a paragraph with <em>some italicized text</em> in it.</p>